anhthi-ieig/aws-docs/5. Database/Amazon DynamoDB.md

 - Amazon DynamoDB is `a fully managed, serverless, NoSQL key-value database` designed to run high-performance applications at any scale

+- Amazon DynamoDB `can handle trillion of rows`, `million of requests per second with single-digit millisecond latency`

 - DynamoDB offers

   - Built-in security